oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 3. Generate some activity for Oracle Data Safe to audit.
 To do this, access Database Actions for your target database.
 Download the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) script and open it in a text editor, such as NotePad.
 Copy the entire script to the clipboard and paste it into the worksheet in Database Actions.
 On the toolbar, click the **Run Script** button and wait for the script to finish running.

 4. Return to your bucket and view the audit data being collected each minute.
-It may take a few minutes for the audit data objects to be displayed.
+It can take up to ten minutes for the audit data objects to be displayed.

     ![Audit records objects](images/audit-records-objects.png "Audit records objects")